Loading...

 Steps of Creating a Budget:

-Example: Let's say you have a goal of saving AED 30,000 for the year-end holidays.
+Example: Let's say you aim to save AED 30,000 for the year-end holidays.
 You would break it down into monthly savings of AED 2,500.
 You would record your monthly income from your job and any additional income from side hustles, then list your expenses such as rent, groceries, utilities, and other bills.
-You would categorize expenses as necessary or discretionary and prioritize saving for the vacation over other discretionary expenses.
-Finally, you would follow your budget each month, adjusting it as needed to ensure you reach your savings goal.
+You would categorize expenses as necessary or discretionary and prioritize vacation savings over other discretionary expenses.
+Finally, you would follow your monthly budget, adjusting it as needed to ensure you reach your savings goal.

 Credit and financing can be helpful when done wisely and prudently.
 Wise and prudent financing means getting external financing to meet short-term or long-term obligations with repayment at a specific date while reducing financial risk.
 For example, a student finance for education expenses is wise finance, as it helps invest in future career prospects while managing finances responsibly.